-If your home has been flooded or exposed to water damage, there is a good chance that you will end up with a mould problem and be facing the dangers of fungal growth, bacteria, strong mould odour and other contaminants.
+If your home has been flooded or exposed to water damage, there is a good chance that you will end up with a mould problem and be facing the dangers of fungal growth, strong mould odours and other contaminants.
 There are, however, several steps that you can take to prevent mould growth after your home has been flooded.
 Mould can grow in a home that has been flooded for even a day or two.
 Because of this, it is extremely important to act quickly to prevent the growth after flooding.
 Below is outlined the process that we recommend as certified mould remediation experts.

 Ensure that all items that are not wet are removed and put in a dry place during the clean-up of your home or office.

 It is very important that the source of moisture is cut off as mould thrives in a damp, unventilated areas with high humidity.
 Often, it is very easy to identify the source of moisture, like a leak in the window.
 However, sometimes the source of moisture can be harder to track.

 If you cannot identify the source of moisture, yet you can smell mould, call our mould damage restoration specialists at AllAces Cleaning & Restoration to make an inspection and to identify the location of the mould.